 With the $M_*(\rm SGA)$-selected sample, we also want to ensure the galaxy's 1-D profile is not heavily smeared by the PSF and has enough useful MaNGA spaxels for further analysis.
-So, we first exclude 276 galaxies whose $0.5 \times$ \re{} is smaller than ${\rm FWHM}_{r, \rm MaNGA}$.
+So, we first exclude 273 galaxies whose $0.5 \times$ \re{} is smaller than ${\rm FWHM}_{r, \rm MaNGA}$.
 Given their smaller angular size, we cannot reliably recover the stellar population properties within 0.5 \re{}.
 The galaxies discarded in this step skew towards lower \mstar{} and higher $z$.
-When visually inspecting the MaNGA data, we noticed that many data cubes contain more than one object.
-We apply object detection \& deblending procedures using the \texttt{sep}\ \citep{BertinAAPS1996, BarbaryTHEJOURNALOFOPENSOURCESOFTWARE2016} and \texttt{photutils.segmentation}\ \citep{Bradley2023} software and construct masks for objects other than our main ETG target.
+While visually inspecting the MaNGA data, we noticed that many data cubes contain multiple objects.
+We first use the \texttt{sep.Background} function in \texttt{sep}\ \citep{BertinAAPS1996, BarbaryTHEJOURNALOFOPENSOURCESOFTWARE2016} for additional background subtraction to increase contrast, then we follow the deblending routine using the function \texttt{photutils.segmentation} in the python package \texttt{photutils}\ \citep{Bradley2023}, where we first detect the sources and then create a 'Segmentation Image' which we can deblend into separate sources and mask out the unwanted ones.
 However, for a few special cases, such as the major merger systems or galaxies with substantial foreground contamination, a sufficient mask will cover most of our target (especially the center), rendering the ETG unsuitable for analysis.
-At the same time, among the unmasked spaxels, the ones with 1. $\mathrm{SNR_{g}}\lt 2$, 2. no valid kinematic information from the MaNGA \texttt{DAP}; 3. the \texttt{"do not use"} \texttt{DAPPIXMASK} or \texttt{DRP3PIXMASK}, are also deemed unfit for our analysis.
+We additionally exclude from further analysis any pixels that meet one or more of the following criteria: $\mathrm{SNR_{g}}\lt 2$; lack valid kinematic information from the MaNGA \texttt{DAP}; or flagged as \texttt{"do not use"} in either the \texttt{DAPPIXMASK} or \texttt{DRP3PIXMASK}.